Dan Patrick (politician): Donald Trump

+Child pornography

+In 2025, Patrick applauded the unanimous passage of Texas Senate Bill 20 in the Texas Senate and called it "a priority" to protect children in Texas, and Texas citizens and thanked Pete Flores for his work on "this important issue."
+He later described the bill as part of the "bold, conservative agenda" that the Texas legislature passed during the 2025 legislative session.

+Some critics described the law as unconstitutional, saying it violated the Free Speech Clause of the First Amendment which prohibits abridgement of freedom of speech and the press, including the legal precedent set in Ashcroft v.
+Free Speech Coalition.
+Much of the controversy regarding the law involves the broad language pertaining to "obscene" pornographic images as including A.I.-created, animated, and cartoon depictions, with some critics arguing it could have a chilling effect on anime, manga, graphic novels, and other media produced, distributed, or created within Texas.

 Personal life

 Patrick's first marriage ended in divorce.
 His second wife is Janetlea "Jan" Patricia Rankin, a former teacher.
-The couple was married in 1975 and lives in the Houston suburb of Cypress.
+They were married in 1975 and live in the Houston suburb of Cypress.
 They have two children, Ryan and Shane.
-Ryan served as a district judge from Harris County, Texas, and swore in his father in 2015, for his term as lieutenant governor of Texas.
+Ryan served as a district judge from Harris County, Texas, and swore his father into office as the lieutenant governor in 2015.
 In July 2017, Ryan Patrick was chosen to be U.S. Attorney for the Southern District of Texas by U.S. President Donald Trump, and the United States Senate subsequently confirmed him.

-Religious views
+Patrick, an evangelical Christian, is a member of various Christian organizations, including Fellowship of Christian Athletes and the International Bible Society, and has served as guest pastor of his church, the Second Baptist Church Houston.
+He is very outspoken about his Christian faith, and he stated in his inauguration speech upon becoming lieutenant governor that "I respect all faiths and religions, but I am a Christian first, a conservative second and a Republican third, and I praise Jesus for this moment and this day."

 While growing up, Patrick and his family were "not very religious."
 After moving to Houston, he and his wife attended a Catholic church, but he joined a Baptist church soon after learning about it.
-Though Patrick was a member of the Second Baptist Church Houston since 1992, he stated he was not truly a Christian until March 1994, when, on a television-and-radio convention in Las Vegas, he repented of his sins, committed his life to God, and was saved.
-After this, Patrick's faith became an important part of his life, and he considered going into Christian ministry for a time.
+Though Patrick was a member of the Second Baptist Church Houston since 1992, he stated he was not truly a Christian until March 1994.
+He also considered going into Christian ministry for a time.

-Patrick, an evangelical Christian, is a member of various Christian organizations, including Fellowship of Christian Athletes and the International Bible Society, and has served as guest pastor of his church, the Second Baptist Church Houston.
-He is very outspoken about his Christian faith, and he stated in his inauguration speech upon becoming lieutenant governor that "I respect all faiths and religions, but I am a Christian first, a conservative second and a Republican third, and I praise Jesus for this moment and this day."
 Patrick was baptized in the Jordan River during a trip to Israel in 2016.